B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

 ::

-	chewBBACA.py AlleleCall -i /path/to/InputAssemblies -g /path/to/SchemaDirectory -o /path/to/OutputFolderName --cpu 4
+	chewBBACA.py AlleleCall -i /path/to/InputAssembliesFolder -g /path/to/SchemaDirectory -o /path/to/OutputFolder --cpu 4

 Parameters
 ----------

 ::

-    -i, --input-files           (Required) Path to the directory with the genome FASTA files or to a file that contains a list of full paths to the FASTA files, one per line.
+    -i, --input-files           (Required) Path to the directory that contains the input FASTA files or to a file with a list of full paths to FASTA files, one per line.

     -g, --schema-directory      (Required) Path to the schema directory.
 The schema directory contains the loci FASTA files and a folder named "short" that contains the FASTA files with the loci representative alleles.

-    -o, --output-directory      (Required) Output directory where the allele calling results will be stored (will create a subdirectory named "results_\<TIMESTAMP\>" if the path passed by the user already exists).
+    -o, --output-directory      (Required) Output directory where the process will store intermediate files and allele calling results (will create a subdirectory named "results_<TIMESTAMP>" if the path passed by the user already exists).

-    --ptf, --training-file      (Optional) Path to the Prodigal training file.
-Default is to get training file from the schema's directory (default: searches for a training file in the schema's directory).
+    --ptf, --training-file      (Optional) Path to the Prodigal training file used by Pyrodigal to predict genes.
+                                Default is to use the training file included in the schema's directory (default: None)

-    --gl, --genes-list          (Optional) Path to a file that contains the list of full paths to the loci FASTA files or loci IDs, one per line, the process should use to perform allele calling (default: False).
+    --gl, --genes-list          (Optional) Path to a file with the list of genes/loci to perform allele calling.
+                                The file must include the full paths to the loci FASTA files or the loci IDs, one per line.
+The process will perform allele calling only for the subset of genes provided in the file (default: False).

-    --bsr, --blast-score-ratio  (Optional) BLAST Score Ratio value.
-Sequences with alignments with a BSR value equal to or greater than this value will be considered as sequences from the same gene (default: uses value defined in the schema config file).
+    --bsr, --blast-score-ratio  (Optional) BLAST Score Ratio (BSR) value.
+The BSR is computed for each BLASTp alignment and aligned sequences with a BSR >= than the defined value are considered to be alleles of the same gene (default: uses value defined in the schema config file).

-    --l, --minimum-length       (Optional) Minimum sequence length accepted for a coding sequence to be included in the schema (default: uses value defined in schema config file.
-Default value added to the config file is 0).
+    --l, --minimum-length       (Optional) Minimum sequence length value.
+Predicted coding sequences (CDSs) shorter than this value are excluded (default value added to the config file is 0).

     --t, --translation-table    (Optional) Genetic code used to predict genes and to translate coding sequences.
                                 Must match the genetic code used to create the training file (default: uses value defined in schema config).

-    --st, --size-threshold      (Optional) CDS size variation threshold.
-If set to a value of 0.2, alleles with size variation +-20 percent will be classified as ASM/ALM (default: uses value defined in schema config).
+    --st, --size-threshold      (Optional) Coding sequence (CDS) size variation threshold.
+At the default value of 0.2, CDSs with a size that deviates +-20 percent from the locus length mode are classified as ASM/ALM (default: uses value defined in schema config).

-    --cpu, --cpu-cores          (Optional) Number of CPU cores that will be used to run the AlleleCall process (will be redefined to a lower value if it is equal to or exceeds the total number of available CPU cores/threads)(default: 1).
+    --cpu, --cpu-cores          (Optional) Number of CPU cores that will be used to run the process (chewie resets to a lower value if it is equal to or exceeds the total number of available CPU cores) (default: 1).

-    --b, --blast-path           (Optional) Path to the BLAST executables.
-Use this option if chewBBACA cannot find the BLASTp and makeblastdb executables or if you want to use anoter BLAST installation that is not the one added to the PATH (default: assumes BLAST executables were added to PATH).
+    --b, --blast-path           (Optional) Path to the directory that contains the BLAST executables. (default: assumes BLAST executables were added to PATH).

     --pm, --prodigal-mode       (Optional) Prodigal running mode ("single" for finished genomes, reasonable quality draft genomes and big viruses. "meta" for metagenomes, low quality draft genomes, small viruses, and small plasmids) (default: single).

-    --cds, --cds-input          (Optional) Input files contain coding sequences (one Fasta file per strain). chewBBACA skips the gene prediction step with Prodigal if this argument is provided (default: False).
+    --cds, --cds-input          (Optional) If provided, chewBBACA skips the gene prediction step and assumes the input FASTA files contain coding sequences (one FASTA file per strain) (default: False).

     --no-inferred               (Optional) If provided, the process will not add the sequences of inferred alleles (INF) to the schema.
 Allelic profiles will still include the allele identifiers attributed to the inferred alleles.
 Use this parameter if the schema is being accessed by multiple processes/users simultaneously (default: False).

-    --output-unclassified       (Optional) Create a Fasta file with unclassified coding sequences (default: False).
+    --output-unclassified       (Optional) Create a Fasta file with the coding sequences (CDSs) that were not classified (default: False).

     --output-missing            (Optional) Create a Fasta file with coding sequences classified as NIPH, NIPHEM, ASM, ALM, PLOT3, PLOT5 and LOTSC (default: False).

-    --output-novel              (Optional) Create Fasta file with the novel alleles inferred during the allele calling.
+    --output-novel              (Optional) Create Fasta file with the novel alleles inferred during allele calling.
                                 The sequence headers include the locus and allele identifiers attributed by chewBBACA based on the allele calling results (default: False).

     --no-cleanup                (Optional) If provided, intermediate files generated during process execution are not removed at the end (default: False).

-    --hash-profile              (Optional) Create TSV file with hashed allelic profiles.
-Profiles can be hashed with any of the hash algorithms implemented in the hashlib and zlib libraries (default: None).
+    --hash-profile              (Optional) Create a TSV file with hashed allelic profiles.
+Profiles can be hashed with any of the hashing algorithms implemented in the hashlib and zlib Python libraries (default: None).

-    --force-continue            (Optional) If provided, chewBBACA will add config files with default parameter values to schemas that are missing those files and will also proceed if any of the argument values does not match the value in the config files.
-Otherwise, it will prompt users for the parameter values to add to the config files and for permission to proceed if the argument values differ from the ones in the config files (default: False).
+    --force-continue            (Optional) If provided, chewie will not warn users and ask for permission to continue if any of the provided argument values does not match the values in the config file (default: False).

     --mode                      (Optional) Execution mode (1: only exact matches at DNA level; 2: exact matches at DNA and Protein level; 3: exact matches and minimizer-based clustering to find